-Set a passcode
+Set a complex passcode

-Use Find My iPhone/iPad
+Use the Find My app

 Speaking of erasing data on your mobile devices, that’s not a bad first step if you’re planning on selling or giving away your iPhone, iPod, or iPad soon.
 Follow this guide to wiping the data from your device before it leaves your hands.

 Check out a few of our other posts on protecting your privacy when using Apple products:

 Take the first step to protect yourself online